programmerraja/MyBlog/content/notes/2024/Transformer.md

 - **Domain-Specific Tokenization:** Specialized domains like math and code often require custom tokenization schemes.
 - **Impact on Evaluation:** Perplexity, a common LLM evaluation metric, is sensitive to the choice of tokenizer, making comparisons between models difficult.

+## Fine tunning

+**Quantization** is a technique used to reduce the memory footprint and computational requirements of LLMs, particularly when dealing with limited hardware resources.
+- **Conversion Process**: Quantization involves converting model parameters, typically stored as 32-bit floating point numbers (FP32), to lower precision formats like 8-bit integers (INT8) or 16-bit floating point numbers (FP16).

+Overcoming Accuracy Loss: Techniques like quantization-aware training (QAT) help mitigate accuracy loss by fine-tuning the quantized model with additional training data.

+Symmetric vs. Asymmetric Quantization:
+- Symmetric quantization, like batch normalization, centers the data distribution around zero (mean the value start from 0 instead of negative)
+- Asymmetric quantization utilizes a zero-point to handle data distributions that are not symmetrical (vaule may have a negative value)

+**Process of Symmetric:**

+- **Identify the minimum and maximum values (xmin and xmax) within the weight data.**
+- **Determine the quantization range:** This is the difference between the maximum quantized value (Qmax) and the minimum quantized value (Qmin).
+For unsigned INT8, the range is 0 to 255.
+- **Calculate the scale factor:** This factor determines how the original floating-point values are mapped onto the quantized integer range.
+The formula for the scale factor is: `scale = (xmax - xmin) / (Qmax - Qmin)`
+- **Quantize each weight value:**
+        - Divide the weight by the scale factor.
+        - Round the result to the nearest integer.
+- **Example:** converting floating-point numbers between 0 and 1000 to unsigned INT8.
+The scale factor is calculated as 3.92 (1000 / 255).
+A value of 250 would be quantized to 64 (250 / 3.92, rounded).

+- **Process of Asymmetric:**
+    - **Identify xmin and xmax.**
+    - **Determine Qmax and Qmin.**
+    - **Calculate the scale factor:** The formula remains the same as in symmetric quantization.
+    - **Determine the zero-point:** The zero-point represents the quantized value that corresponds to the original floating-point value of zero.
+The formula is: `zero_point = Qmin - round(xmin / scale)`
+    - **Quantize each weight value:**
+        - Divide the weight by the scale factor.
+        - Add the zero-point.
+		- Round the result to the nearest integer.
+- **Example:**  asymmetric quantization with a range of -20.0 to 1000.
+The scale factor is 4.0, and the zero-point is 5.
+The value of -20.0 is quantized to 0 (-20.0 / 4.0 + 5, rounded).

+**Modes of Quantization**
+- post-training quantization (PTQ)
+- quantization-aware training (QAT)

+**PTQ**
+- PTQ is applied after a model has been fully trained.
+It involves calibrating the model weights to determine appropriate scaling factors and zero-points, and then converting the weights from a higher precision format to a lower one
+- Theres is chance for loss of data

+**QAT**
+- QAT incorporates quantization during the training process.
+It modifies the training procedure to make the model aware of the quantization that will occur later.
+This allows the model to adjust its weights to minimize the impact of quantization on its performance

+### LORA

+when we train a model with more weights it is time and resources consuming because we need to update the weights by loading on the machine which is  hard so to avoid LORA introduce a **low-rank matrix decomposition**

+Instead of updating all the weights, LoRA focuses on tracking the changes induced by fine-tuning and representing these changes in a compact form.
+It leverages **low-rank matrix decomposition**, which allows a large matrix to be approximated by the product of two smaller matrices.

+Example

+Imagine a 5x5 matrix as a storage unit with 25 spaces.
+LORA breaks it down into two smaller matrices through matrix decomposition with “r” as rank(the dimension): a 5x1 matrix (5 spaces) and a 1x5 matrix (5 spaces).
+This reduces the total storage requirement from 25 to just 10, making the model more compact.

+### QLORA

+In this we just quantization matrix value from 32 bit to 8 Bit

+**LoRA**:
+- Introduce two low-rank matrices, A and B, to work alongside the weight matrix W.
+- Adjust these matrices instead of the behemoth W, making updates manageable.

+**LoRA-FA (Frozen-A):**
+- Takes LoRA a step further by freezing matrix A.
+- Only matrix B is tweaked, reducing the activation memory needed.

+**VeRA:**
+- All about efficiency: matrices A and B are fixed and shared across all layers.
+- Focuses on tiny, trainable scaling vectors in each layer, making it super memory-friendly.

+**Delta-LoRA:**
+- A twist on LoRA: adds the difference (delta) between products of matrices A and B across training steps to the main weight matrix W.
+- Offers a dynamic yet controlled approach to parameter updates.

+**LoRA+:**
+- An optimized variant of LoRA where matrix B gets a higher learning rate.
+This tweak leads to faster and more effective learning.

 ## Resources